It’s that time of the year again! And as the Holiday season approaches, we bring you our Christmas gift: the latest, big update to Amped FIVE.

-You asked us for the ability to save and then load Convert DVR settings for later use, or to share with other colleagues.
+Moreover, you asked us for the ability to save and then load Convert DVR settings for later use, or to share with other colleagues.

-You wanted to make the creation of Image Sequence PDFs quicker and easier.
+Also, you wanted to make the creation of Image Sequence PDFs quicker and easier.

 Read on to see how we have answered those requests and many more.